 For packages generated by ScanCentral Client 24.2 or above, it is recommended to remove the

-option as fcli will now auto-detect the proper sensor version to be used for the scan.
-For packages generated by ScanCentral Client 24.1 or below, the--sensor-version
+--sensor-version/-voption as fcli will now auto-detect the proper sensor version to be used for the scan.
+For packages generated by ScanCentral Client 24.1 or below, the--sensor-versionoption is still required.

 -